Government action

 Asia

-Indonesia: In 2022, Health Care Without Harm worked in partnership with the Ministry of Health of the Republic of Indonesia in conducting a series of training on the Climate Impact Checkup Tool with public and private health facilities in the country.
-Plans to scale-up this initiative, in partnership with the World Health Organization (WHO) Indonesia are underway
+Indonesia: Between 2022-2023, Health Care Without Harm worked in partnership with the Ministry of Health of the Republic of Indonesia as well as the Provincial Government of Jakarta to conduct a series of training on the Climate Impact Checkup Tool with public and private health facilities in the country.
+Plans to scale up this initiative are underway.

-Timor-Leste: With support from the WHO country office, Health Care Without Harm is assisting the Ministry of Health of Timor-Leste in developing their Green, Climate-Smart Health Care Facilities Policy and Strategy.
-This project has two specific objectives: assess the climate vulnerability and sustainability of select health facilities in Timor-Leste; and propose strategic policy recommendations for the implementation of green, climate-smart healthcare in the country.
+Timor-Leste: With support from the WHO country office, Health Care Without Harm supported the Ministry of Health of Timor-Leste in developing its Climate-Resilient and Environmentally-Sustainable Health Care Facilities Policy and Strategy.
+This project has two specific objectives: assess the climate vulnerability and sustainability of select health facilities in Timor-Leste; and propose strategic policy recommendations for the implementation of climate-resilient and environmentally sustainable health care in the country.

 Europe